amirthagwr/tcga_workflow/README.md

 analysis.R

-**boxplot_tcga**  is the function to create a boxplot to comapre a specific meta data column for the specific group of patients (OV and UCEC) for age at pathological diagnosis and tumor status
+**boxplot_tcga**  is the function to create a boxplot to compare a specific meta data column for the specific group of patients (OV and UCEC) for age at pathological diagnosis and tumor status

  ```